 Understanding and Applying Gender Sociology

-Book review of: Guillaume Vallet, *Sociology of Gender*, Thèmes & Débats Sociologie, Bréal, Clamecy, 2018, 176 pp., €9.
+Book Review of: Guillaume Vallet, *Sociology of Gender*, Thèmes & Débats Sociologie, Bréal, Clamecy, 2018, 176 pp., €9.

 By Eric PERERA, January 2024

 Challenges that raise doubts and reveal a masculinity that seeks to be “defensive.”
-Faced with certain shifts—such as the belief in the “end of men” or the growing importance of a masculine identity combined with (so-called) feminine qualities—traditional reference points are eroding, giving way to uncertainty.
-This uncertainty is all the more pronounced as our individualistic societies place the responsibility on every man to define himself, while simultaneously affirming women’s social standing.
-In this context, clinging to male dominance or crying out about “devirilization” amounts to a defensive reaction whose motivations are akin to the “equity model” and the “equivalence model”: these two models refer to the principles of natural differences between men and women, with the former advocating inequality in favor of men and the latter invoking equality within the differences that naturally separate them.
-Male identity here clings to once-recognized “traditional” models of masculinity, disregarding collective changes and ultimately fearing an equality with women that is deemed unnatural.
+Faced with certain shifts—such as the belief in the “end of men” or the increasingly prominent importance of a masculine identity combined with (so-called) feminine qualities—traditional points of reference are shifting, giving way to uncertainty.
+This uncertainty is all the more pronounced because our individualistic societies place the responsibility on each man to define himself, while simultaneously affirming women’s social standing.
+In this context, clinging to male dominance or crying out about “devirilization” amounts to a defensive reaction whose underlying mechanisms are akin to the “equity model” and the “equivalence model”: these two models refer to the principles of natural differences between men and women, with the former advocating inequality in favor of men and the latter invoking equality within the differences that naturally separate them.
+Male gender identity clings here to once-recognized “traditional” models of masculinity, disregarding collective changes and ultimately fearing an equality with women that is deemed unnatural.

 The author selects and examines three spheres in detail to form the second part of the book: the domestic sphere (Chapter 4), the school environment (Chapter 5), and the world of sports (Chapter 6).
 These three areas clearly constitute the book’s strength in offering an original understanding of the operational nature of the concept of gender.